X25 EMUs for Saltsjöbanan | Railvolution

 X25 EMUs for Saltsjöbanan

-posted on 11th Nov 2025 17:17
+updated on 17th Nov 2025 19:48 posted on 11th Nov 2025 17:17

-SL therefore launched a tender, which was won by the Škoda Group.
 The contract includes 16 two-car X25 units worth approximately 1.56 billion SEK (around 142 million EUR) and also an option for another 15 EMUs.
 If they are confirmed in full, the value of the order, including the supply of spare parts and training of personnel, will increase to more than 2.5 billion SEK.

 The 36 m long units will have a maximum speed of 80 km/h and all bogies will be powered.
 The capacity will be approximately 250 passengers, of which 94 will be seated.
 During peak hours, it will be possible to couple up to three units in multiple control.
+The traction power of the new Škoda trains and other principal parameters will be decided in the joint design phase.

-The joint design phase will begin in 2026, when the exterior and interior design will be definitively determined; the Finnish division Škoda Transtech will also participate in the development.
+The latter will begin in 2026, when the exterior and interior design will be definitively determined; the Finnish division Škoda Transtech will also participate in the development.
 Production is to begin in 2027 and the first trains are to be delivered to Stockholm in 2029 for test operation.
 Regular service is planned to begin at the turn of 2029/30 and after the entire batch is delivered, it will be possible to offer up to 12-minute intervals on the line during peak hours.

 Related news